opensourcepos/opensourcepos/BUILD.md

 ## The Workflow

-1. Download the code from the CI4 branch found at https://github.com/opensourcepos/opensourcepos/tree/ci4-upgrade.
+1. Download the code from the master branch found at https://github.com/opensourcepos/opensourcepos/tree/master.
 2. Unzip it and copy the contents into the working folder.
 3. Start a terminal session from the root of your working folder.
 For example, I normally open up the working folder in PHPStorm and run the commands from the Terminal provided by the IDE.
 4. Enter the following three commands in sequence: